R8 expressway (Slovakia): History

 The inclusion of this stretch in Slovakia's expressway network was considered long ago, but the government of the Slovak Republic gave a definitive promise to prepare studies and documents for the start of construction by resolution no. 492/2008.

-Originally, R8 was expected to flow into R2 near the village of Hradište, but in the end the route after Bánovce nad Bebravou was preferred.
+Originally, the R8 was expected to flow into R2 near the village of Hradište, but in the end the route after Bánovce nad Bebravou was preferred.
 At the environmental impact assessment (EIA) stage, the feasibility of three main variants with lengths of 54.64116 km, 56.54203 km and 53.74952 km is assessed.

-The R8 expressway was included in the list of expressways upon the entry into force of the Act on Road Traffic 1.
-February 2009.
+The R8 expressway was included in the list of expressways upon the entry into force of the Act on Road Traffic on 1 February 2009.